Network Firewall Security Essentials for Businesses: What You Need to Know

 Beyond the Firewall – Amp Up Your Network Security

 While the firewall is indeed an indispensable tool, achieving foolproof network security is beyond its realm.
 Even a holistic package such as our endpoint security suite can only protect your endpoints.
 To shield your business from harm entirely, you will need to secure the online perimeter in its physical form as well.
 If you are looking to take your company’s network cybersecurity strategy one step further, I suggest implementing an advanced IPS solution such as Heimdal’s own Heimdal™ Threat Prevention Network on top of any pre-existing solutions.
-Forseti combines the functionalities of a Host Intrusion Detection and Prevention System (HIDS/HIPS) with a strong Indicators of Attack and Compromise (IoA/IoC) add-on that will strengthen the security of your online perimeter.
-Your perimeter network is vulnerable to sophisticated attacks.
+Heimdal™ Threat Prevention Network combines the functionalities of a Host Intrusion Detection and Prevention System (HIDS/HIPS) with a strong Indicators of Attack and Compromise (IoA/IoC) add-on that will strengthen the security of your online perimeter.